chinmayhegde/fodl/_posts/2022-01-19-introduction.md

 * **Generalization**: We will study ways to obtain bounds on the number of training examples required to achieve low generalization error.
 In many cases, some existing techniques from classical learning theory may lead to vacuous bounds, while other techniques are more successful; our focus will be to get **non-vacuous** generalization guarantees.
 We will also study **double-descent** phenomena that reveal a curious relationships between the number of parameters and the generalization error.

-And finally, to round things off, we will cover:

-* **Miscellaneous** topics: We will look at other aspects of neural networks of relevance to practice beyond just achieving good prediction.
+* **Miscellaneous** topics:  And finally, to round things off, we will analyze other aspects of neural networks of relevance to practice beyond just achieving good prediction.
 Questions surrounding the **robustness** of neural networks have already emerged.
 Issues such as **privacy and security** of data/models are paramount.
 Beyond just label prediction, neural networks are increasingly being used to solve more challenging tasks, including  **synthesis and generation** of new examples.

 ---